Airborne Engineers Association Scotland - Home

 Home

 The Airborne Engineers Association AEA was formed in November 1989.
 The "Association" is open to all personnel who have served, or are still serving, on the strength of any Airborne Engineer Unit.
 This also includes parachute trained Royal Engineers who have served, or at present serving with any unit, Regular/TA, which has in its order of battle a parachuting capability.
 Any person who in the opinion of the committee has rendered special service to the Airborne Engineers.
-To date The "Association" has a past and present membership totalling 1340.
+To date the "Association" has a membership totalling 1,076.
 The "Association" membership spans the globe, i.e., Australia, America, Canada, New Zealand, United Arab Emirates, South Africa, Falklands, Spain, France, Germany, Isle Of Man, Channel Islands and other faraway places besides our growing numbers at home.
-There are 5 branches, namely, Aldershot, Birmingham, Chatham, Yorkshire and Edinburgh.
+There are 7 branches, namely, Aldershot, Birmingham, Chatham, Yorkshire, Airborne Engineers Association Scotland, 299 Association and Wales and the West.

 The Airborne Engineers Association is a registered charity, its key objectives are:

-To maintain contact between former and current members of airborne units of the Corps of Royal Engineers to foster mutual friendship and support.
+To promote and maintain contact between and with former and current members of airborne units of the Corps of Royal Engineers, to foster mutual friendship and support.

 To provide a focus for social and other gatherings of members of the Association.

-To provide assistance to members of the Association who require access to welfare support.
+To provide assistance to members of the AEA who require access to welfare or benevolence.

-To preserve the memory and traditions of airborne units of the Corps of Royal Engineers.
+To preserve the memory and traditions of airborne units of the Corps.

 A Shop is in operation for the benefit of the membership, selling ties, badges, books, jumpers, sweatshirts, wall shields, cuff-links, belts, baseball caps etc.

 The Airborne Engineers Scotland, formerly Edinburgh Branch, was formed in 1998 with the Inaugural Meeting taking place on 20 September 1998 when 9 members attended.
-The branch has now 39 members who, although mainly reside in close proximity to Edinburgh, are spread the length and breadth of Scotland.
-We also act as a 'mother branch' to several members in England, Australia, Thailand, Holland and Canada.
-Our Branch members have served in various units, including 4 Parachute Squadron R.E., 9 Independent Parachute Squadron R.E., 131 Parachute Engineer Regiment, and 131 Independent Parachute Squadron R.E.
+The branch has now 28 members who, although mainly reside in close proximity to Edinburgh and Glasgow, are spread the length and breadth of Scotland.
+We also act as a 'mother branch' to several members in England, Australia, Thailand and Canada.
+Our Branch members, past and present, have served in various units, including 4 Parachute Squadron R.E., 9 Independent Parachute Squadron R.E., 131 Parachute Engineer Regiment, and 131 Independent Parachute Squadron R.E.

 Meetings take place at 1300 hrs. on the third Sunday of every second month from January, within The Royal British Legion, Central Branch, Rodney Street, Edinburgh.